yujenyu/Group11_Project/Quiz.md

 A. Is the person in the sky a Greek god?

-No, it is not.
-This painting is called "The Colossus", which means "giant".
-He is taller than a mountain and has powerful muscles.
+No. This painting is called "The Colossus", which means "giant".
+The Colossus is taller than a mountain and has powerful muscles.
 But the author did not give him a name and identity source.

 B. Are the people on the ground fleeing for their lives?